migmoresc/hide_popup/README.md

 Are you tired of seeing that before you could read some content in a website they ask you to accept their cookies (so all data they collect from you is sold to **a lot of companies**) or pay for the service and they don't collect your data?
 With this extension you can hide that popup and continue on that website.

 ## How to use it?
-When you are in a website and you see the popup and it doesn't hide in a few seconds, then this extension still doesn't work.
-You can click on the icon and press the **report** button.
+When you are in a website and you see the popup and it doesn't hide in a few seconds, then this version of the extension can't still hide the popup.
+You can click on the extension icon and press the **report** button.
 The next time the extension is updated it should work for that website.
 Also you can deactivate or activate the extension for that website.
 ![report button](images/i1.png)
 ![deactivate](images/i2.png)